 For further information contact Dr Alison Forhead: [Email Address Removed]

-Applicants should have a first or upper second class honours degree from a Higher Education Institution in the UK or acceptable equivalent qualification in physiology or related cognate discipline.
+Requirements: Applicants should have a first or upper second class honours degree from a Higher Education Institution in the UK or acceptable equivalent qualification in physiology or related cognate discipline.
 EU Applicants must have a valid IELTS Academic test certificate (or equivalent) with an overall minimum score of 7.0 and no score below 6.0 issued in the last 2 years by an approved test centre.

 How to apply: Applications should be sent to [Email Address Removed] and should include the following application form (http://www.hls.brookes.ac.uk/images/research/phd-studentship-application-form-jan-14.doc).